 You might want to configure the NI-488.2 software using the configuration utility.
 The default settings for the software work for most applications and devices.
 However, you might want to change a device name or primary address.
-Also, if more than one GPIB interface or external box is installed, you might want to associate a device with a particular interface.

 You can activate the configuration utility by selecting Control Panels from the Apple Icon menu and selecting NI-488 Config.
+Use NI-488 Config to configure a card as a specific GPIB board, such as 'gpib0', and place the card in the system at a certain place.